Black and Tan Coonhound vs Black Russian Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Black and Tan Coonhound has a typical lifespan of 10-12 years, while Black Russian Terrier lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Black and Tan Coonhound is predisposed to Potential Health Concerns, Less Common Issues, with associated veterinary costs for monitoring and treatment.
-Black Russian Terrier faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Black Russian Terrier faces its own health challenges including orthopedic problems, Eye Conditions, Other Concerns.
 Black and Tan Coonhound has 2 documented predispositions compared to 3 for Black Russian Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health